-An in-depth global training program on the organization's anti-corruption policy and procedures, together with general training on anti-corruption, is undertaken on regular basis for all coworkers.
+An in-depth global training programme on the organization's anticorruption policy and procedures, together with general training on anticorruption, is undertaken on a regular basis for all coworkers.

-During 2020 Diab had 1 confirmed incident of corruption.
+During 2021 Diab had one confirmed incident of corruption (one case in 2020).